Killea/abcweb_learn_js/(14)👷Workshop_tic_tac_toe(Node.js).md

 // name this file as a ttt.js or anything you like
 // run `npm install prompt-sync` in your bash
-// ⚠️This code is a simplified version for educational purpose, there might be some issue/bugs in this code const prompt = require("prompt-sync")();
+// ⚠️This code is a simplified version for educational purpose, there might be some edge cases, or even small issue/bugs const prompt = require("prompt-sync")();
 //
 // get input from the user.